natalieagus/50033/_posts/2021-01-01-unityfornewborns.md

 ## Unity Order Execution of Event Functions.
 We can implement the event functions in the script that’s attached to a particular GameObject.
 Notice that in the script we created,
--   It inherits from MonoBehaviour, the base class from which every Unity script derives.
+-   It inherits from MonoBehaviour, the base class from which every *Unity script* derives.
+It offers some life cycle functions that makes it easier for us to manage our game.
--   It comes with two functions for you to implement if you want: `Start()` and `Update()`.
+-   It comes with **two** starting functions for you to implement if you want: `Start()` and `Update()`.

 `Start()` is always called once in the beginning when the GameObject is instantiated, and then `Update()` is called per frame. **This is where you want to implement your game logic.** The diagram below shows the order of execution of event functions.
 They run on a single Unity main thread.